voa2000/DevOps/jenkins/README.md

-### Installing Jenkins on MAC OS
+# Installing Jenkins on MAC OS

-• This is to install the java jdk needed to run Jenkins

-### brew cask install homebrew/cask-versions/adoptopenjdk8
+• This is to install the java jdk needed to run Jenkins:- brew cask install homebrew/cask-versions/adoptopenjdk8

-• This is to install Jenkins
+• This is to install Jenkins:- brew install jenkins-lts

+• Start the Jenkins service:- brew services start jenkins-lts

+• Restart the Jenkins service:- brew services restart jenkins-lts

-### brew install jenkins-lts
+• Update the Jenkins version:- brew upgrade jenkins-lts